DavidESotomayor/workout-tracker/README.md

-# workout-tracker
+# Workout Tracer
-an application that tracks daily workouts
+An application that tracks daily workouts